Mark Ashcroft

-Mark David Ashcroft (born 3 September 1954) is a British Anglican bishop.
-From 2016 until January 2023, he was the Bishop of Bolton.
+Mark David Ashcroft (born 3 September 1954) is a British retired Anglican bishop.
+From 2016 until 2023, he was the Bishop of Bolton.
 He had previously been Archdeacon of Manchester from 2009 to 2016.
 Apart from ten years working in Kenya, he has spent all his ordained ministry in the Diocese of Manchester, Church of England.

 Early life and education

 Ashcroft was born on 3 September 1954 in Rugby, Warwickshire, England.
 He was educated at Rugby School, then an all-boys public school in his home town.
 He studied at Worcester College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1977; as per tradition, this BA was promoted to a Master of Arts (MA Oxon) in 1982.
 From 1978 to 1979, he worked as a restaurant manager in Edinburgh, Scotland.

 In 1979, Ashcroft entered Ridley Hall, Cambridge, an Anglican theological college in the Open Evangelical tradition, to train for ordained ministry.
 For the first two years, he also studied theology at Fitzwilliam College, Cambridge.
 He graduated from the University of Cambridge with a BA degree in 1981.
 He undertook a further year of training at Ridley Hall, before being ordained in 1982.